isomerpages/imda-sgdigitaloffice/_programmes/1a-scanpaywin.md

 ### Let's go digital today!

 Paying for wet market buys or yummy hawker foods is not just easier now, but also more rewarding!
-Look out for the Scan, Pay, Win sign and simply scan the SGQR code to e-pay at participating stalls.
+Look out for the Scan, Pay, Win sticker and simply scan the SGQR code to e-pay at participating stalls.
 You could win up to $4,888 and more every month!
 Stallholders of winning transactions will also win $500!

 ### Not sure how to e-pay?